thegamenicorus/GString-Complier/CodeExamples/02-Variable/README.md

 ```
 ---
 ### 📝 variables_float_double.gstr
-In this compiler, float and double cannot be used directly as literals (e.g., 1.10).
+In this compiler, float and double cannot be used directly as literals (e.g. 1.10, -9.95).
 Instead, we must use the Parse method, as shown in the example.

 ```
 Class: {Application}.